Pingumaniac/Verification_of_Exocompilation/README.md

 ## Future project ideas for further improvements

-#### 1. Represent Python and C functions as well in SMT instead of encoding them separately and then checking their equivalence using SMT.
+#### 1. Represent Python and C functions directly in SMT instead of first representing them in Python and then SMT.

 I have initially tried this using PySMT expressions such as ForAll, Implies, And, Equals, Plus, Times, etc. For instance, ForAll and Implies can be used to represent the for loop structure in Python instead.
 Nonetheless, this gave me endless errors for debugging.
 Hence I have stopped approaching in this way and changed the approach.